MohammedAlkawari/MOE-EnglishProTool/README.md

 - Set up deployment environments in CodeCatalyst:
   - Environment Name (e.g., `Production`, `Staging`)
   - Environment Type (Prod or Non-Prod)
-  - Assign the default IAM role created above
+  - Assign the default IAM role created above `GovCICDDeployRole`

-> #### Configure Workflow
-> Create or modify the YAML workflow in CodeCatalyst with the following:
+> **⚠️ Note**: In case the workflow is not shown create or modify the YAML workflow in CodeCatalyst with the following:
 >
 > - **Compute Type**: e.g., EC2
 > - **Trigger Configuration**: Automatically deploy on repository changes